DeFiGeek-Community/landing-page/content/about.en.md

     title: Mission
     subtitle:
     content: >-
-      We will keep developing and providing DeFi Dapp & middleware that connect the web and the real world, creating a self-sustaining ecosystem & providing greater freedom for individual economic activity, eliminating or decentralizing authority, rights, and privileges to become an iconic DAO.
+      We provide DeFi Dapps, middlewares, and sustainable ecosystems that connect the web and the real world to develop the freedom of individual economic activity.
+We decentralize or eliminate authority, rights and privileges in all our activities for our community to be a role model for other DAOs.

   - section_id: coc
     type: section_coc